trozware/troznet/content/post/2019/swiftui-for-mac-1.md

 Now that I have a functioning Mac app with a Master-Detail view, the next thing is to explore some more of the challenges that will need to be solved before I can write a Mac app completely using SwiftUI.

+If you want to check out the project at this stage, here is a link to the [relevant GitHub commit][4].
+Or if you would prefer, here is a link to the [final version][5] of the project.

+---

 In [part 2 of this series][3], I will look into:

 - how to interact with the menus